01000101/robinhood-joscor-ui/README.md

 **Install guide**

 Change directories into the */api/* project folder.
-Then simply install the project requirements by running `pip install -e requirements`
+Then simply install the project requirements by running `pip install -r requirements`

 This will install Flask(-RESTful) which is what the project uses to create the API service.
 That's all of the requirements needed.